7 Steps of a Complete Malware Incident Response Plan

 Similar analysis should be performed for all associated domain users.
 Any access to sensitive data, whether it is expected or not, should be closely scrutinized and if it is determined to be unexpected, should be treated as an incident and run through the company’s cyber incident response process and protocols.

-The Importance of Post-Infection Remediation as Part of Cyber Incident Response Plans
+The Importance of Post-Infection Remediation as Part of Malware Incident Response Plans

-Optimized remediation enables the SOC to seamlessly and comprehensively neutralize the risk of ransomware that can result from malware exposures, thus addressing a common blind spot in ransomware prevention strategies.
+Optimized remediation enables the SOC to seamlessly and comprehensively neutralize the risk of a ransomware incident that can result from malware exposures, thus addressing a common blind spot in ransomware prevention strategies.

 This approach to more complete malware infection response is enabled by SpyCloud Compass.
 SpyCloud alerts security teams each time a malware infection arises on a device accessing your workforce applications, whether the device is corporate-issued or unmanaged.
 The alerts deliver definitive evidence of entry points to your organization: detailed information about the infected device, along with the siphoned authentication details for the applications that matter to your business – password managers, security tools, marketing and customer databases, learning and collaboration applications, and HR and payroll systems, to name a few.